Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Matlab design.md

 # Quadrotor Control System with Real-Time Feedback

-# Connect Matlab and python
+# Connect Matlab and Python

 UDP is a lightweight communication protocol, suitable for applications with high real-time requirements but a higher tolerance for data loss (such as control command transmission).